May 10, 2024 |

 4. Desired Polish Level

-The polishing rice process can be adjusted to achieve the desired level of polish.
-More polishing results in whiter and smoother rice but also removes more nutrients.
+The rice polishing process can be adjusted to achieve the desired level of polish.
+More polishing results in whiter and smoother rice but also removes more nutrients

 1. Nutrition